dbarnas/myPackage/README.md

 ![what like it's hard meme](images/like_its_hard.jpg)

-## A basic guide to quickly making a package using the roxygen2 package
+## A basic guide to quickly making a package using the roxygen2 package in RStudio

 ### 1. Open RStudio and install *devtools* and *roxygen2* packages